resfahani/GVM-Interface/Data/README.md

 ## Data Structure
-The data directory contains signle folders for each recorded song.
+Data directory contains single folders for each recorded song.
 The folder name begins with the GVMID and song name, such as "GVM009_BatonebisNanina_Web".
 The files in each folder consist of mp3, mp4, and pdf files.
 Following is an explanation of the structure of each file.

 ### Audio files
 For each recorded song, there are four files in MP3 format in the folder with the following name structure: **"\$GVMID\$\_\$NAME\$\_\$CHANNEL\$"**.